GeekyAnts/react-native-zebra-bluetooth-printer/README.md

 ```
 2. enableBluetooth == > async function,
 	 Android: requests for bluetooth on/off permission on the android device.
-	 iOS: requests the user to go to settings and enable bluetooth as iOS doesn't give direct permission to access bluetooth.
+	 iOS: resolves to nil.

 ```javascript
 RNZebraBluetoothPrinter.enableBluetooth().then((res)=>{
 	//do something with res
 })
 ```

 3. disableBluetooth == > async function,
 	Android: disables bluetooth if bluetooth is switched on.
 	iOS: simply resolves by nil.
 ```javascript
 RNZebraBluetoothPrinter.disableBluetooth().then((res)=>{
 	//do something with res